 This porcelain clay is not suitable for sculpting where you need to use continuous piece to wrap something like jar/ plastic bottle to make canister, pot, fairy house, planter.
 It will crack no matter how much you patch it because the clay shrink during drying time.

-Air dry clay which contains paper fibres (or we call it paper clay) is best for making copycat pottery items.
-If you want to make your own paper clay, you can see my newspaper clay recipe which I think is the cheapest and easiest paper clay recipe ever.
+Air dry clay which contains paper fibers (or we call it paper clay) is best for making copycat pottery items.
+If you want to make your own paper clay, you can see my newspaper clay recipe without glue which I think is the cheapest and easiest paper clay recipe ever.
 And, most importantly, it works!

 However, standard air modelling clay which readily available like DAS Clay, Crayola (not the soft type one), and Fimo are good too.
 The clay will dry strong but you may have to patch it if it is crack during drying time.
 If you are not sure which clay to buy, check out my article: what clay to buy.